Pat Woodell: Career

 After leaving Petticoat Junction, Woodell went on to have guest roles on a season-three episode of The Hollywood Palace in 1965, and in the last episode of The Munsters in 1966.
 She then toured as a singer, with Jack Benny, and recorded an album, but she did not achieve great popularity as a vocalist.
 In 1968, she voiced "Bunny" to Mel Blanc's "Claude" in two Looney Tunes cartoons (released in 1969).
 In 1971, Woodell made her film debut in The Big Doll House, followed by four more "exploitation" type films, including The Woman Hunt (1972), The Twilight People (1972), Class of '74 (1972), and The Roommates (1973), but she did not break into mainstream feature films.

 Woodell retired from acting in 1973, after appearing on an episode of The New Perry Mason, entitled "The Case of the Murdered Murderer".
 She soon went to work for Werner Erhard, in his est seminar organization, and subsequently cofounded a consulting firm, retiring in 2013.
 Woodell never returned to acting, but appeared in a few documentaries about her days on Petticoat Junction.

-Personal life
+Personal life and death

 Woodell was married to actor Gary Clarke.
 On the night of January 17, 1964, she told a newsman in Hollywood that she planned to marry Clarke in June after secretly becoming engaged to him on Christmas Day in 1963.
 They married on May 9, 1964.
 Following their divorce in 1977, she married Vern McDade in 1978.
 They remained married until her death.
 Woodell died on September 29, 2015, at her home in Fallbrook, California.
 She was 71 and had lived with cancer for more than 20 years.